-Rabi Al-Awwal is the 3rd month of the Islamic calendar and begins on 29th October.
-The name of this blessed month translates as the First Season of Spring and Muslims recognize this as the month in which Prophet Muhammad (SAW) was born.
+Rabi Al-Awwal is the 3rd month of the Islamic calendar and the name of this blessed month translates as the First Season of Spring.
+Muslims recognize this as the month in which Prophet Muhammad (SAW) was born.

 During this month, we can use our time to learn more about the Prophet Muhammad (SAW) and his excellent example.